Beshoy-Hanna/Automate-language-learning-taking-notes/README.md

 ## Usage
 Write the phrases you want to translate in a text file, then run the program.
 You will be asked to enter two inputs `Translate From` and `Translate Into`.
 Make sure to use for example: `de` for German `ar` for Arabic.
-Here is a list of supported languages on DeepL website.